MouraCosta/MusicSender/README.rst

 Known Issues
 ============

 * If use a Windows® System or a Linux System with firewall, to the Music Sender to work you need to disable the firewall.

+* The project still in development.
+So the app may not work well if you try to run.

 :Authors: Moura
 :Version: 1.0